Country Guide - VAT in Slovakia

 Control Statements or Ledger Statements are mandatory for all VAT-registered taxable persons.
 This statement provides details on all issued or received invoices during the VAT period, including invoice date and number, type of transaction, tax rate, total amount, VAT amount, and VAT number of other business entities involved.

 These reports are filed electronically via the Tax Authority’s portal or the downloadable form-filling program called eDane, distributed by the Tax Authority.
-Control Statements are reported on a transaction-by-transaction basis, with an exemption to simplified invoices received whose total tax deductions are up to EUR 3,000.
+Control Statements are reported on a transaction-by-transaction basis, with an exemption for simplified invoices received, provided their total tax deductions do not exceed EUR 3,000.
 If these conditions are met, these simplified invoices are reported in aggregated form.

 Non-Resident Businesses